marian42/butterflies/README.md

 ## Usage

+(This is currently outdated and will be updated soon to reflect changes in the code)

 This section explains how to recreate the visualization on your machine.
 You need a GPU with at least 8 GB of VRAM and ~650 GB of disk space.
 The full dataset contains 716,000 images.